thefrankharvey/cs/data-structures/arrays/wiki.md

 Basic
 - removing, inserting, or finding arbitrary values in an array can be a linear-time operation
+- to find subarrays use sliding window
+- sliding window is a subset of dynamic programming

 Pros
 - fast lookups